laemol/holli/README.md

 ## Usage

-You can use the shortcode `[product-list]` to display Holli products
+You can use the shortcode `[products]` to display Holli products

 ## Options

+`limit` Sets the number of products that will be displayed.
+Default value is 4.

+`area` Display products in a certain area.
+Default all areas are available.
+A list of areas is available in the Holli API settings page.

+`recommended` Shows only recommended products in random order if set to 1.
+Default is 0.

+`button` Sets the text on the button.
+Default value is "Buy Now".

+`lang` Sets the language.
+Default value is EN.